Langenfeld/py-gitea/README.md

 # py-gitea

-A very simple API client for Gitea
+A very simple API client for Gitea (`1.8.0-rc2`)

-This is just a quick translation of swagger doc to python using simple hack and has not been throughly tested.
+This has been somewhat tested (and used!), so most things should work as expected.

-Its easy enough to understand for making changes and making it usable for purpose.
+Note that not the full Swagger-API is accessible.
+The implemented part is focused on Organization/Team/Repository/User-creation, also putting users in Teams in Organizations and adding Repositories to Teams.
+Sadly the API does not do all of what I wanted to use.
+Still, it should be pretty easy to add almost all API-calls.

-# tests:
+# tests
 Can be run like this:

 ```python3 -m pytest tests.py```